 - Juice from 1 lemon

-- 1/4 cup jerk marinade Walkerswood brand preferred
+- ¼ cup jerk marinade Walkerswood is a good store-bought alternative

 - Preheat oven to 475°.

 - Bring wine, jerk seasoning, kosher salt, lemon juice, bay leaf, and 8 cups water to a boil in a large pot.
 Add cauliflower and cook for 5 minutes EXACTLY starting from the time you drop the cauliflower into the pot.
 Flip the cauliflower with a large spoon after the first two minutes.